MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 | Windows native  | For C++ SDK clients, the C++ Standard Library type [`std::string`](https://wikipedia.org/wiki/C%2B%2B_string_handling) is used for passing strings to/from API functions.
 Conversion to/from UTF-8 is managed internally by the MIP SDK.
 When a `std::string` is returned from an API, you must expect UTF-8 encoding and manage accordingly if converting the string.
 In some cases, a string is returned as part of a `uint8_t` vector (such as a publishing license (PL)), but should be treated as an opaque blob.<br><br>For more information and examples, see:<ul><li>[WideCharToMultiByte function](/windows/desktop/api/stringapiset/nf-stringapiset-widechartomultibyte) for assistance with converting wide character strings to multi-byte, such as UTF-8.<li>The following sample files included in the [SDK download](setup-configure-mip.md#configure-your-client-workstation):<ul><li>Sample string utility functions in `file\samples\common\string_utils.cpp`, for converting to/from wide UTF-8 strings.<li>An implementation of `wmain(int argc, wchar_t *argv[])` in `file\samples\file\main.cpp`, which uses the preceding string conversion functions.</li></ul></ul> |
 | .NET            | For .NET SDK clients, all strings use the default UTF-16 encoding and no special conversion is needed.
 Conversion to/from UTF-16 is managed internally by the MIP SDK.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | Other platforms | All other platforms supported by the MIP SDK have native support for UTF-8.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |

+## Compliance

+**Question**: Is the Microsoft Information Protection SDK FIPS 140-2 compliant?

+The Microsoft Information Protection SDK uses FIPS 140-2 approved ciphers but not FIPS 140-2 validated cryptographic libraries today.
+Applications consuming the MIP SDK need to be aware that the SDK is not considered FIPS compliant at this time.
+For more information, see the article on [FIPS 140-2 compliance](concept-fips-compliance.md).

 ## Issues and errors reference